Analysis of error propagation in particle filters with approximation: Introduction

-Significant communication energy savings can be achieved if the leader node follows the target, because sensor nodes only have to relay their measurements to a nearby location.
-This is illustrated in Figure~\ref{fig:leader_node}; the leader node approximately tracks the target trajectory (depicted by the squares).
-Sensor management strategies are used to determine when to change leader node~\cite{Wil07}.
+The setting corresponding to this filtering paradigm is depicted in Figure~\ref{fig:leader_node}.
+A leader node (depicted by the large circles) is responsible for performing local tracking of the target (trajectory depicted by squares) based on the data acquired by the \textit{satellite} sensor nodes (depicted by small circles).
+The satellite nodes have sensing capabilities and can locally transmit the acquired data to the nearest leader node.
+The leader node fuses the data gathered by the satellite nodes in its neighborhood, incorporating them into its particle filter.
+Sensor management strategies are used to determine when to change leader node \cite{Wil07}.
 When this occurs, information must be exchanged so that the new leader node can reconstruct the particle filter.
 In attempting to alleviate the communication cost of transmitting all particle values when the leader node is exchanged (which can involve thousands of bits), the filtering distribution is more coarsely approximated, either by transmitting only a subset of the particles or by training a parametric model.